0xadri/notes-js/__intrvw_qs_96_livecoding_js.md

 ### Your Attitude

+- Take your time, else with time left they may ask super hard follow-up questions
+- Keep it VERY simple, else you might not have improvements to suggest
 - Say out loud "Live Coding makes me very anxious", else your interviewer might not realize it
-- Take your time, else they may ask super hard follow-up questions
 - Feel free to suggest CodeSandBox.com, else you might be stuck using a crappy online IDE
-- Keep it VERY simple, else you might not have improvements to suggest

 ### Mental Models and Analogies